 Lake Wapello's 1,150 acres could easily be called the "country club" of Iowa's state parks.
 The beautiful wooded hillsides, shaded picnic areas and lake provide a quiet elegance which makes Lake Wapello one of southern Iowa's best-kept secrets.

 The shaded and grassy picnic areas are attractive spots for leisurely outdoor meals as well as great views of Lake Wapello.
 Three open picnic shelters are available and one may be reserved online through the park reservation system.

-Lake Wapello State Park 73 camping sites, including several with electrical outlets.
+Lake Wapello State Park includes several camp sites with electrical outlets.
 Modern shower and rest room facilities are available, as well as a trailer-dump station.
 The campground is located adjacent to the lake and offers a fine opportunity to "rough it" in the great outdoors.
 Advance campsite reservations can be made online through the park reservation system.
 One third of the campsites are still available on a first-come, first-serve basis.

 Lake Wapello's 13 family cabins (12 seasonal cabins and one year-round cabin) provide a wonderful opportunity for an Iowa vacation "get away."
 The cabins, which accommodate 4 people comfortably, feature rest room, shower, and cooking facilities.
 Renters must provide their own bedding, towels, toiletry items, dishes and pots and pans.
 The cabins can be reserved online through the park reservation system.

 Several miles of trails take you around the lake and through the park.
 Cross country skiing is a popular activity in the winter and there are several areas designated for cross country skiers.
 The park also offers multiple use trails for hiking and snowmobiling.
 A nature trail is located on the north side of the park.